Why we do it

 The initiative aims to unravel the complexities surrounding mental health in the legal industry and foster an open dialogue that can pave the way for solutions and support mechanisms.
 By shedding light on the silent pandemic of mental health challenges among lawyers, the LLI endeavors to instigate meaningful change and elevate the discourse around lawyer wellbeing within the legal community.

 And what did our survey reveal?
 Above all, our respondents agreed that:

-- Firstly, mental health among lawyers is a socially relevant topic that deserves greater attention (88% agreed)
+- Mental health among lawyers is a socially relevant topic that deserves greater attention (88% agreed)

-- Secondly, billing by the hour generates stress (100% agreed)
+- Billing by the hour generates stress (100% agreed)

-- Thirdly, traditional hierarchies in the profession aggravate pressure and stress (88% agreed)
+- Traditional hierarchies in the profession aggravate pressure and stress (88% agreed)

-- Fourthly, mental health issues among lawyers have a negative impact on business performance (100% agreed)
+- Mental health issues among lawyers have a negative impact on business performance (100% agreed)

 In addition, almost all respondents agreed that mental health issues are still stigmatized in the legal industry – significantly, people do not want to admit that they are affected.

 For a full breakdown of the results, including more insights and the methodology used, see our Survey Findings below.
 In conclusion, lawyer wellbeing remains a crucial issue and the LLI will therefore be conducting further work in this area.

 LAWYER WELL-BEING: Von „Bist du verrückt?“ zum „Corporate Health Award – Sonderpreis Legal“ in vier Akten.